shub39/shub39/README.md

 </p>

 - Currently learning how to code properly.
 - I love linux and open source software.
-Currently using a <a href="https://github.com/shub39/dotfiles"> tiling window manager. </a>
+Currently using a <a href="https://github.com/shub39/dotfiles"> Fedora with Hyprland. </a>
-- I love to tinker with IoT devices. <a href="https://github.com/shub39/fingerprint_attendance"> Here's my first IoT based project. </a>
+- I love to tinker with IoT devices. <a href="https://github.com/shub39/fingerprint_attendance"> Raspberry pi project. </a>
 - My hobbies are tinkering with operating systems and testing out new stuff.

 <h3 align="left">Languages and Technologies I know or Learning:</h3>